gatsbyjs/gatsby/docs/docs/how-to/testing/unit-testing.md

 module.exports = require("babel-jest").default.createTransformer(babelOptions)
 ```

-> Note: if you're using Jest 26.6.3 or below, `module.exports` has to be changed to
+> **Note:** If you're using Jest 26.6.3 or below, the last line has to be changed to
 > `module.exports = require("babel-jest").createTransformer(babelOptions)`

 - The next option is `moduleNameMapper`.
 This